Y0Coss/docs-fork/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/vcd-limitations/guide.en-gb.md

 ---
 title: "Technical capabilities and limitations of Public VCF aaS (aka Managed VCD)"
-excerpt: "Learn about the technical capabilities and limitations of Public VCF aaS (aka Managed VCD)."
+excerpt: "Learn about the technical capabilities and limitations of Public VCF aaS (aka Managed VCD)"
 updated: 2025-03-25
 ---